 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-This shrimp fettuccine dish is perfect for those of us who like seafood and Italian food.
-In fact, this combination will have your family and guests feeling special.
+This shrimp fettuccine dish is perfect for those of us who like both seafood and Italian food.
+In fact, this combination will have your family and dinner guests feeling special.
 They’ll undoubtedly think you went to a whole lot more trouble than you actually did.

-This dish seems more complicated than it is because it sounds fancy.
+This dish seems more complicated than it is because it sounds pretty fancy.
 Well, maybe it is sort of fancy.
 But it’s super easy to make since the ingredients do most of the work for you.
 I also enjoy the fact that I don’t typically have to add more salt because the sauces already have it.

 Easy-to-Make Shrimp Fettuccine